Melioidosis: Acute

 Most people exposed to B. pseudomallei experience no symptoms.
 The mean incubation period of acute melioidosis is 9 days (range 1–21 days).
 Nevertheless, symptoms of melioidosis can appear in 24 hours for those who experienced near drowning in water.
 Those affected present with symptoms of sepsis (predominantly fever) with or without pneumonia, or localised abscess or other focus of infection.
 The presence of non-specific signs and symptoms has caused melioidosis to be nicknamed "the great mimicker".

 Diabetes mellitus is one of the most important risk factors in developing melioidosis.
 The disease should be considered in anyone who has spent time in endemic areas who develops a fever, pneumonia, or abscesses in their liver, spleen, prostate, or parotid gland.
 The clinical manifestation of the disease can range from simple skin changes such as abscesses or ulcerations to severe organ problems.
-The commonest organs affected are liver, spleen, lungs, prostate, and kidneys.
+The commonest organs affected are the liver, spleen, lungs, prostate, and kidneys.
 Among the most common features are bacteremia (in 40 to 60% of cases), pneumonia (50%), and septic shock (20%).

 People with only pneumonia may have a prominent cough with sputum and shortness of breath.
 However, those with septic shock together with pneumonia may have minimal coughing.
 Results of a chest X-ray can range from diffuse nodular infiltrates in those with septic shock to progressive consolidation located most commonly in the upper lobes for those with pneumonia only.
-Pleural effusion and empyema are more common for melioidosis affecting lower lobes of the lungs.
+Pleural effusion and empyema are more common for melioidosis affecting the lower lobes of the lungs.
 In 10% of cases, people develop secondary pneumonia caused by other bacteria after the primary infection.
 In northern Australia, 60% of the infected children presented with only skin lesions, while 20% presented with pneumonia.